mdaftab20089/EndtoEndMLProjects/README.md

 # EndtoEndMLProjects
-This repo have more the 5 Ml projects from to Advance Projects.
+This repo have more than 5 Machine Learning projects from Scratch to Advance Projects.